lgelfan/docker-varnish5-redis/README.md

 - To add/remove VMODs, see `import` statement in default.vcl.

-Sample config included to test read/write redis, adjust host values to match your environment.
+Sample config included to test throttle (by IP) and read/write redis, adjust host values to match your environment.
 See link below for docs.

 ### References: